durgaswaroop/FriendsOutreach/README.md

 -----------------------
 * You can run this like any other Java program that you might have used
 * Titanic.java is the main class file
-* So, to run this, just compile and execute Titanic.java and it would generate a friend for you to contact.
+* So, to run this, just compile and execute `Titanic.java` and it would generate a friend for you to contact.

 Things you might want to configure
 ----------------------------------
-* Change the **listFile** variable in Titanic.java to point to your markdown file location
+* Change the **listFile** variable in `Titanic.java` to point to your markdown file location
 * How many calls per month should be the limit?
-Configurable in Arraykeeper.java in the variable *MONTHLYLIMIT* (Default is 10 calls per month)
+Configurable in `Arraykeeper.java` in the variable *MONTHLYLIMIT* (Default is 10 calls per month)
 * What should be the maximum time after which you would want to call a person again?
-Configurable via the variable *recallGap* in RandomFriendGenerator.java.
+Configurable via the variable *recallGap* in `RandomFriendGenerator.java`.
 (Default is 100 days)